Professor Tony Pederson, Chair

 Upon achieving junior and senior status, students are encouraged to take on experiences that enable them to work under the guidance of professionals in the news industry (internships).
-Many on-campus activities also offer practical experience (practica), and students are strongly urged to take advantage of the opportunities available to them through both the Student Media Company, which publishes a weekly newspaper and a yearbook, and the Journalism Division.
+Many on-campus activities also offer practical experience (practica), and students are strongly urged to take advantage of the opportunities available to them to work in on-campus media, including SMUDailyCampus.com, SMU Look, and SMU-TV. (*updated* 11/14/2018)

 All internships taken for credit must have prior approval of the faculty adviser.
 Internships and practica are taken on a pass/fail basis only and are restricted to journalism majors and minors.

 Due to limited class space and enrollment pressures, a student who fails to appear on the first day of journalism class may be administratively dropped from the class at the instructor’s discretion.
 Furthermore, students must comply with any more specific attendance policies spelled out in course syllabi; creation and enforcement of such policies are entirely at the instructor’s discretion.
 The division strives to keep class size small enough for individual attention, and large enough to ensure discussion and interaction among students.

 Journalism students may participate in academic programs offered abroad and through partners in the United States.
 Two programs of particular interest to journalism students are the Washington Term Program and SMU-in-London.